-This section deals with the process of configuring the load balancers as a clustered pair via the web interface.
+This section deals with the process of configuring the load balancers as a clustered pair via the web interface, rather than using the console wizard.

-- Power up the slave load balancer first

-- Log in:
+- Power up the slave load balancer first - Log in:

-- Username: root
+Username: root

-- Password: loadbalancer
+Password: loadbalancer

 Access the web interface either via links at the console or from a web browser on a client connected to the same network.
 If you have not already changed the administration (eth0) address then set up a client with an IP address in the correct subnet i.e. 192.168.2.11/24.